Philadelphia officials provide additional options to allow restaurants to offer outdoor dining

 "Curbside Wilmington" runs Tuesday through Saturday from 5 p.m. to 10 p.m. at 5th and Market, 7th and Market, and 9th and Market streets.

+Restaurants can apply to expand their outdoor seating.
+Plans for adding outdoor capacity must consider local traffic patterns and noise ordinances.
+Boundaries must be clearly defined to prevent beverages from being carried offsite.

-On Monday, June 15, Delaware will enter Phase 2 of its reopening plan.
+On Monday, June 15, Delaware will enter Phase 2 of its reopening plan where restaurants and retail can open at 60 percent capacity.

 New Jersey